What is WebDriver in Selenium? - Selenium Testing Training Online

 Based on this definition, it is clear that WebDriver has no direct relationship to testing.
 It only provides autotests access to the browser.
 At this point its functions end.

 Structuring, grouping and running tests, and generating test reports, provides a testing framework, such as JUnit or TestNG for Java, NUnit or Gallio for .Net, RSpec or Cucumber for Ruby, and so on.
 Development of tests is conducted in the environment of Eclipse, Intellij IDEA, Visual Studio, RubyMine and so on.
 The assembly is carried out by means of Maven, Gradle, Ant, NAnt, Rake and so on.
 Running tests on a schedule and publishing reports is performed by the server of continuous integration - Jenkins, CruiseControl, Bamboo, TeamCity and so on.
 And all these are independent instruments that are not related to the Selenium project.

-However, in the framework of the Selenium project, not only the driver is developed, but several other related products - Selenium Server allows you to organize a remote launch of the browser, using Selenium Grid you can build a cluster of Selenium servers.
+However, in the framework of the Selenium project, not only the driver is developed, but several other related products - Selenium Server lets you to organize a remote launch of the browser, using Selenium Grid you can build a cluster of Selenium servers.
 In addition, there is a "recorder", which is called the Selenium IDE, it can record user actions and generate code that uses the WebDriver interface to perform recorded actions.

 But the main thing in the project Selenium is exactly WebDriver, it is a key element of the ecosystem of Selenium.

 So why does it have such a primitive interface?

 A browser driver, that is, a library of a fairly low level of abstraction, The standard for the browser management interface, that is, the minimum set of commands that must be implemented in each browser.

 In the development of Selenium WebDriver was originally set a goal - not to include anything superfluous in it.
 The standard browser management interface should be simple and stable.